cell-os/cell-os/docs/cli.md

 ## Advanced: Accessing the cell's internal services over HTTP

-By default cell services and load balancers are internal, hence can't be accessed directly over internet.
+By default, cell services and load balancers are internal and cannot be accessed directly over the Internet.

 To reach the cell services you need to open a tunnel / proxy